Hello!

 Publications

-7. Slow Rotation for the Super-Puff Planet Kepler-51d, submitted to ApJL
+7. Slow Rotation for the Super-Puff Planet Kepler-51d, ApJL, in press

-6. Accelerating Giant Impact Simulations with Machine Learning, ApJ, in press
+6. Accelerating Giant Impact Simulations with Machine Learning, ApJ, 975, 228

 5. The Instability Mechanism of Compact Multiplanet Systems, ApJ, 972, 53